ettysekhon/redux-demo/redux-simple/testing.md

     });
 ```

-  * We do not need to create an integration test, we can add test for API if necessary by using supertest for express or similar:
+We also need to create tests that make direct requests to the API to assert the data structure returned.
+We can use supertest for express or another similar approach:

 ```
   import app  from './app.js';